Privacy and policy including – General sales terms and conditions of

 4.9 The software.
 Documentation is only included to the extent that it is included without a separate payment from the respective supplier.

 4.10 Hardware and Software.
 If an agreement has been reached between the parties on installation and/or commissioning, the Seller will install the delivered within the Seller’s normal working hours, unless otherwise agreed in writing and expressly between the parties.
-Buyer is required to ensure that a full and secure backup is established before installation starts.
+The buyer is required to ensure that a full and secure backup is established before installation starts.

 4.11 Hardware and Software.
 The buyer is also responsible for giving the Seller free, secure and unfettered access to buyer’s system so that the installation work can be carried out unhindered by the Seller.
 At the same time, Buyer is required to comply with all health and safety requirements and similar regulatory requirements, and the Buyer, as necessary, provides qualified personnel, machine time and telephone to the Seller in connection with the performance of the work.